 When recession looms, and when concerns about the dollar are raised, it’s not uncommon for some investors to turn to gold.
 For thousands of years, gold has been used as a store of value as well as a medium of exchange.
 As a precious metal, some believe it has intrinsic value, and many are confident that the price of gold will continue to rise over time.

-There are several ways you can invest in gold, including:
+There are more ways you can invest in gold beyond ETFs, including:

 - Purchase physical gold: You can buy gold bullion or gold coins and keep it.
 Later, you can sell your gold.
 Some investors like having the metal in hand.
 You purchase gold at its spot price, plus a premium paid to the gold seller.
-See our list of the best gold coin and bullion sellers, or learn more at GoldBroker.com.
+See our list of the best places to buy gold.

 - Gold stock: The purchase of gold stuck actually usually focuses on the purchase of shares in a gold mining company.
 The share price of gold stocks don’t always move in the same direction as spot bullion prices because the mining companies’ profits depend on operations, and not just the price of gold metal commodities.